tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Set jumpers and switches, and modify Bluetooth board
 ------------------------------------------------------------------------------
+If you purchased the BetzTechnic WT32i breakout board from Tony Fabris, then this step is already done for you, you can skip to the next step.

 On the BetzTechnik WT32i Breakout board:

 Cut the jumper at "JP4 FTDI_+5v" on the BetzTechnik board, but only do this